Loggerhead: Best Speakeasy in Kyiv

 Step 2 – find the green alley (picture)

 Walk down the alley for about 30 seconds … it’ll be dark and maybe even a little scary if you go late.
 Don’t worry, it’s totally safe.
 I think they do it for effect!
 This picture was taken during a cloudy day, so it’ll likely be a lot darker when you go.
 Again, they’ll be people around, so it’s safe.

 Look for a nondescript black lever near a door (at the left) and pull it down.
 You’ll know you pulled the right one when you hear a buzzing noise and see an open latch.
 If you see eyes staring at you, this is “security,” waiting to hear “loggerhead,” the password. =)

 The latch is actually the little air vent you see above the yellow triangle.

 Final step – enjoy the cocktails and cool ambience (picture)

 And once you get inside, here’s how it looks:

-I thought I’d add too that I’m not affiliated with Loggerhead in any way.
-I go there from time to time and really enjoy the place.
+I thought I’d also add that I’m not affiliated with Loggerhead.
+I go there from time to time and enjoy the place.
 It’s a hidden gem in Kyiv and a place I think you’ll really like.